maxcore25/learn-git/readme.md

-# Git and GitHub COurse
+# Git and GitHub Course

 Crash course for Git